kablamo/mvp.kablamo.org/page/cpan/files/index.markdown

 </div>

 Path::Tiny is a small fast library with a fairly traditional object oriented interface for dealing with files and directories.
-Its probably the most popular high level module.
+It's probably the most popular high level module.

 Path::Tiny began life as a minimalist rewrite of the venerable Path::Class module with a improved user interface.
-Over the years its grown in popularity and has become a mature, full featured library and one of the most common choices for dealing with files.
+Over the years it's grown in popularity and has become a mature, full featured library and one of the most common choices for dealing with files.
 These days anyone interested in Path::Class is probably better served using Path::Tiny.